-The representative of China insisted that the Japanese army was responsible for setting up and maintaining, at Mukden, Kirin and other points in its occupation, these new authorities, who

-The representative of Japan replied that the "Japanese authorities had no alternative but to encourage the formation by the Chinese themselves of bodies responsible for the maintenance The efficient performance of their duties by those bodies would make much easier the rapid withdrawal of troops, which was desired by the Japanese Government, as had been formally stated on several occasions."
-2
+The representative of China insisted that the Japanese army was responsible for setting up and maintaining, at Mukden, Kirin and other points in its occupation, these new authorities, who were the "puppets and creatures of the Japanese Army Command".1 The representative of Japan replied that the "Japanese authorities had no alternative but to encourage the formation by the Chinese themselves of bodies responsible for the maintenance The efficient performance of their duties by those bodies would make much of order. easier the rapid withdrawal of troops, which was desired by the Japanese Government, as had been formally stated on several occasions."2

 Moreover, several reports from Dr. Frederick A. Cleveland, Associate Chief Inspector of the Salt Revenue, were communicated to the Council in November 1931 by the Chinese delegation.
 These reports stated that the Japanese military authorities were forcibly seizing the salt revenues in the Manchurian towns.
-It was urged in a Japanese communication that the "action of the military authorities in intervening to transfer the surplus revenues of the Chinese Salt Tax Office to another Chinese body (the local Committee for the Maintenance of Order) could not be regarded as unjustifiable ".3
+It was urged in a Japanese communication that the "action of the military authorities in intervening to transfer the surplus revenues of the Chinese Salt Tax Office to another Chinese body (the local Committee for the Maintenance of Order) could not be regarded as unjustifiable ".8

-5. Session of the Council in November-December 1931. - Constitution OF A COMMISSION OF ENQUIRY.
+5. Session of the Council in November-December 1931. -- Constitution OF A COMMISSION OF ENQUIRY.

-Meanwhile, the Council met in Paris on November 16th, 1931, and, on November 21st, a Japanese proposal for a Commission of Enquiry to be sent to the Far East was put forward, the creation and despatch of this Commission in no way modifying the Japanese Government's sincere desire to withdraw its troops as quickly as possible within the South Manchuria Railway zone in pursuance of the resolution of September 30th"
+Meanwhile, the Council met in Paris on November 16th, 1931, and, on November 21st, a Japanese proposal for a Commission of Enquiry to be sent to the Far East was put forward, the creation and despatch of this Commission in no way modifying the Japanese Government's sincere desire to withdraw its troops as quickly as possible within the South Manchuria Railway zone in pursuance of the resolution of September 30th "